-Pickersgill, her 13-year old daughter Caroline, her two teenaged nieces, Eliza and Margaret and an African American indentured servant named Grace helped sew the flag by hand.
+Pickersgill, her 13-year old daughter Caroline, her two teenaged nieces, Eliza and Margaret, and an African American indentured servant named Grace, helped sew the flag by hand.
 According to a letter written by Caroline decades later, they often labored until midnight.
 They worked for about seven weeks in Pickersgill’s little cottage.
 Then they had to piece together the flag in the larger space of nearby Clagett’s brewery.
 The large garrison flag cost $405.90, more than most Baltimoreans earned in a year.
 Major Armistead then flew the flag over Fort McHenry so that the British could not miss seeing it.

-Pickersgill, her 13-year old daughter Caroline, her two teenaged nieces, Eliza and Margaret and an African American indentured servant named Grace helped sew the flag by hand.
+Pickersgill, her 13-year old daughter Caroline, her two teenaged nieces, Eliza and Margaret, and an African American indentured servant named Grace, helped sew the flag by hand.

-See also: Emancipation and the Civil War
+Learn more about Emancipation and the Civil War

 The Dawn’s Early Light

 In the dawn’s early light, Key could make out the flag flying over Fort McHenry.
 It was, indeed, the American flag.
 Baltimore held.
 The nation survived.
 Overcome by emotion, Key penned a four-stanza poem on the back of a letter.
 Days later, Key’s poem was published as “The Defense of Fort McHenry” with instructions that it be sung to the tune of “To Anacreon in Heaven,” a British popular song Key had in mind when composing the poem.
 That poem, and that song, are now familiar to all Americans as the national anthem, “The Star-Spangled Banner.”
 Its famous first verse, which poignantly ends with a question mark, is moving when read:

 O say can you see, by the dawn’s early light,

 What so proudly we hail’d at the twilight’s last gleaming,

 Whose broad stripes and bright stars through the perilous fight